vinodkumarhs1962/skinspire_V2/Project_docs/document upload deck/Revised Core Business Processes Approach Document.md

 Enables profitability tracking
 Provides foundation for future enhancements

-The model can now serve as the foundation for implementing the core business processes of billing, inventory, supplier management, and basic financial tracking for the SkinSpire Clinic HMS.
+The model can now serve as the foundation for implementing the core business processes of billing, inventory, supplier management, and basic financial tracking for the Skinspire Clinic HMS.